Royal-Navy/design-system/packages/docs-site/src/library/pages/components/nav.md

 Navigation can also be created in different sizes.

 In some cases navigation can be combined with other elements.
-One example of this is a site in which uses a large horizontal navigation as it's primary navigation method and then hides that navigation when it switches to vertical.
+One example of this is a site which uses a large horizontal navigation as its primary navigation method and then hides that navigation when it switches to vertical.

 The component provides styling for focus, active and hover.
-The styles for navigation items is near identical to buttons, to keep a consistent look and feel.
+The styles for navigation items is nearly identical to Buttons, to keep a consistent look and feel.

 The url provided to a navigation link will be used as the 'to' property of a react router link.
 <NavComponent />